Custard (band): 2009–2011: Reformation

 Custard reformed for an event on 10 December 2009 to celebrate Queensland's 150th birthday, appearing alongside Powderfinger and a number of other local acts.

 Since reforming, the band have played one or two gigs per year.
 In 2010 they appeared at the Meredith Music Festival.
 They also performed as a headliner act for Float On: A Brisbane Flood Relief Benefit in February 2011, a show to raise money for the victims of the floods in Queensland.
 In 2011 Custard were featured as part of the Brisbane Festival.

 2015–2019: Come Back, All Is Forgiven and The Common Touch

 Custard released their first album of new material since 1999's Loverama, on 6 November 2015, entitled Come Back, All Is Forgiven, through ABC Music.

 In 2017, Custard released The Common Touch, featuring the singles "In the Grand Scheme of Things" and "2000 Woman".

 In August 2018, to promote a short tour the group undertook that September, the group released The Band: Live in the Basement, a recording of a concert performed on 9 November 2017 at the Basement club in Sydney.

-2020: Respect All Lifeforms
+2020–present: Respect All Lifeforms and Suburban Curtains

 On 19 March 2020, Custard released the new single "Funky Again", and announced their eighth studio album Respect All Lifeforms.

 The album was released on 22 May.

+In September 2023, Custard announced on their social media pages that pre-production on a new album has started.
+15 August 2024 saw the release of a new single, "Molecules Colliding", announced as the first single off the band's ninth album, Suburban Curtains, with a supporting tour to follow in November 2024.